gdbecker/WebDevelopmentProjects/UdemyFrontend50Projects/20_BottonRippleEffect/README.md

 ## 20_ Button Ripple Effect

-Click on the button to cause a ripple effect depending on where you clicked.
+Click on the button to cause a ripple effect depending on where you clicked

 ## [Live Demo: Button Ripple Effect](https://20-button-ripple-effect-gdbecker.replit.app/)